RSV Resources - NAPNAP

 To avoid RSV and severe illness in your family, you should wash your hands and clean surfaces frequently, cover coughs, and avoid close contact with sick individuals.
 If you or your child become sick, stay home.

-The FDA approved and the CDC’s ACIP recommends bivalent RSVpreF vaccine for use during RSV season with pregnancy between 32-36 weeks.
-Ask your provider for more information.
+For pregnant women, the FDA approved and the CDC’s ACIP recommends bivalent RSVpreF vaccine for use during RSV season with pregnancy between 32-36 weeks.
+This vaccine is commercially available as Abrysvo.
+Ask your maternal health provider for more information.

 To protect against other respiratory diseases and reduce sickness in your household, you should have everyone who is 6 months and older vaccinated for influenza (flu) and COVID-19.